lugocorp/moonshot/README.md

 ## Todo
 - [x] Obtain a grammar for vanilla Lua code
 - [x] Build a tokenizer for Lua source
-- [ ] Write parser to consume tokens and validate the syntax
+- [ ] Write parser structure to consume tokens and validate syntax
+- [ ] Test vanilla parser vs official Lua distribution
-- [ ] Write parser to consume tokens and output Lua code
+- [ ] Write AST traversal to consume tokens and output Lua code
 - [ ] Extend the Lua grammar for the new language
 - [ ] Modify tokenizer for new keywords
 - [ ] Create additional AST nodes as needed for new syntax